NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

 them, and use that to compute an initial transform between the clouds (:numref:`prevtrans`), which may or may not contain scale, after which the earlier algorithms will be applied to refine the transform.
-This functionality is implemented with ASP’s ``hillshade``, ``ipfind``, and ``ipmatch`` tools, and ``pc_align`` has options to pass flags to these programs, such as to increase the number interest points being found, if the defaults are not sufficient.
+This functionality is implemented with ASP's ``hillshade``, ``ipfind``, and ``ipmatch`` tools, and ``pc_align`` has options to pass flags to these programs, such as to increase the number interest points being found, if the defaults are not sufficient.
 If the two